-Dear, in the newsletter of December 7 about soil preparation there is an incorrect link.
+Dear all, the December 7th newsletter about soil preparation contains an incorrect link.
 The article about soil preparation can be found

 Pre-sowing for the vegetable garden - The start of your vegetable garden plants ... wonderfully relaxing